debanjan06/geospatial-rag/README.md

-# 🛰️ GeoSpatial-RAG: AI-Powered Remote Sensing Analysis
+# 🛰️ GeoSpatial-RAG: An AI Framework For Analysis Of Remote Sensing Images

 > **An intelligent assistant for analyzing satellite imagery using cutting-edge RAG technology**